jpe9at/Wikiart/Readme.md

       The silhouette score for point $i$ is defined as: $s(i) = \frac{b(i) - a(i)}{\max(a(i), b(i))}$,
       where $s(i)$ ranges from -1 to 1.

-   - The overall silhouette score for a clustering solution is the mean \( s(i) \) across all data points.
+   - The overall silhouette score for a clustering solution is the mean $s(i)$ across all data points.
 A higher silhouette score indicates that points are well-separated from other clusters and closer to their own cluster center.
 Final value: 0.5183, which means there is moderate cluster building, but also some overlap between the clusters.

 4. **Visualizing the Latent Space**
    - Latent vectors are reduced to 2D using **t-SNE**, which works better for visualizing high-dimensional data in two dimensions than PCA, especially for complex, non-linear data like images.